 Unlike LinearB: Jellyfish offers more than just engineering analytics because it provides you with financial compliance, budgeting tools, and strategic planning.

-Here's what Code Climate Velocity offers:
+Here's what it offers:

-4. Haystack: Best for Detecting Software Delivery Risks
+4. Haystack: Detecting Software Delivery Risks

 Unlike LinearB: Haystack gives you a streamlined way to manage risks without the extra noise.

-5. Swarmia: Best for Software Capitalization Tracking
+5. Swarmia: Software Capitalization Tracking

 Swarmia offers: